Presidential general election

 Major political parties nominate presidential and vice presidential candidates at their party’s national convention.
 The candidates’ names will be listed on the general election ballot.

 Candidates from minor political parties and independent candidates might not have a national convention.
-But they may be on the ballot on a state-by-state basis if they meet the eligibility requirements.
+But they may be on the ballot, on a state-by-state basis, if they meet the eligibility requirements.
 This usually includes collecting a certain number of signatures on a petition for that state.

-Voting in the presidential general election
+Voting in the presidential election

 In the presidential general election, citizens who are registered can: